jevgenik/manuals/source/files/software/linux/software_management.rst

 * ``dpkg -i <package_name>`` - install package (e.g. ``dpkg -i google-chrome-stable_current_amd64.deb``)

-* ``ubuntu-drivers devices`` - list available drivers for hardware devices (data is fetched from Ubuntu's hardware database)

-* ``ubuntu-drivers autoinstall`` - install drivers for devices that were detected by ubuntu-drivers devices
+* ``ubuntu-drivers`` - command-line tool to install drivers for hardware components (e.g. graphics cards) Drivers are provided by the Ubuntu repositories.

+  - ``ubuntu-drivers devices`` - Show all devices which need drivers, and which packages are available for them.

+  - ``ubuntu-drivers list`` - Show all driver packages which apply to the current system.

 **dpkg** - Debian package management system